AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.3-release-activity/23-3-release-overview.md

 ### Workfront Goals enhancements

-New features coming to Workfront Goals release with the 23.2 release.
+New features coming to Workfront Goals release within the 23.3 release timeframe.
 For information about these new features now available in Preview, see [Adobe Workfront Goals with the 23.3 release](/help/quicksilver/product-announcements/product-releases/goals-release-activity/goals-23-2-release/goals-23-3-release.md).

 ### API version 16